BinhangYuan/site/index.md

 # Publications

+- Shangyu Luo, Dimitrije Jankov, **Binhang Yuan**, and Chris Jermaine.
+"Automatic Optimization of Matrix Implementations for Distributed Machine Learning and Linear Algebra" to appear in Proceedings of the 2021 International Conference on Management of Data.
+ACM. (*SIGMOD 2021*)

 - Dimitrije Jankov, **Binhang Yuan**, Shangyu Luo, and Chris Jermaine.
 "Distributed Numerical and Machine Learning Computations via Two-Phase Execution of Aggregated Join Trees" to appear in Proceeding of VLDB Vol 14 (*VLDB 2021*)

 - **Binhang Yuan**, Song Ge, and Wenhui Xing.
 "A Federated Learning Framework for Healthcare IoT devices" ICML 2020 Workshop ML for Global Health. \[[poster](publications/2020_ICML_ML4GlobalHealth_Federated_Poster.pdf), *[arXiv](https://arxiv.org/abs/2005.05083)*\]